DennisNKamau/Car-Rental/README.md

 User-Friendly Interface: Simple, responsive design using Bootstrap for a smooth user experience.
 Vehicle Categories: Filter and browse by Economy, SUV, Luxury, and other options.
 Booking System: Choose a car, select rental dates, and confirm reservations seamlessly.
-24/7 Support: Assistance available around the clock to ensure a hassle-free rental experience.
+24/7 Support: Assistance is available around the clock to ensure a hassle-free rental experience.
 Flexible Options: Choose from daily, weekly, or long-term rental plans based on user needs.

 🛠️ Tech Stack